-Plant Allium Bulbs in Fall for Gorgeous Spring Flowers
+Plant Allium Flowers in Fall for Pretty Spring Blooms

 Allium flowers are easy to plant in fall and enjoy in spring.
-Check out our tips and tricks for growing allium bulbs and our favorite allium varieties.
+Check out our tips for growing allium bulbs and our favorite allium varieties.

 It’s impossible to quickly summarize allium flowers, a gigantic group of perennial, edible and ornamental plants with different sizes, shapes, colors and bloom times.
 But it’s easy to sing their praises.